**This is an older post. You can read the latest news about Robert Cropearedwolf’s sentencing here.**

 However, Rodocker referred to parts of the report in open court, calling Cropearedwolf’s seizure by child services an example of the continuing Sixties Scoop, in which Indigenous children have repeatedly been taken from their families and placed in white foster homes.
 Cropearedwolf remained in touch with his mother, Rodocker said, and he was protective of her from a very young age, worrying, for instance, about a time she drank Lysol.
 Cropearedwolf was sent to several foster homes and later to group homes, and Rotdocker said he suffered abuse and racism, although he was happy with one family.
 He lived for some time on a farm in Alberta, and a son of the white farm family wrote a letter to the court detailing the good qualities he’d seen in his friend.
 Rodocker also said that Cropearedwolf had been addicted to both crack and heroin, although he said he was now clean.
 He spoke of his client, who is 45 years old, as being “immature,” adding that Cropearedwolf is artistically gifted and intends to reform.
 He asked for a sentence of three years’ probation.

 Mr. Justice Porter will hand down the sentence on September 17 of this year.
 In determining the sentence, he will have in front of him the complex story of Cropearedwolf’s life, a biography told through the submissions from both the Crown and his defense lawyer.
-He will be weighing the sentence for someone who was an abused child, a man with a lengthy criminal record, an Indigenous person facing racism, a thief apparently undeterred by past incarcerations, a man convicted twice of domestic assault (the thought of which makes me shudder) and a man who eventually took someone’s life.
+He will be weighing the sentence for someone who was an abused child, a man with a lengthy criminal record, an Indigenous person facing racism, a thief apparently undeterred by past incarcerations, a man convicted of domestic assault (the thought of which makes me shudder) and a man who eventually took someone’s life.

 By pleading guilty to manslaughter, Cropearedwolf admitted that he intended to push Michael that day on the Danforth, an admission that Rodocker acknowledged again in court yesterday under questioning from Justice Porter.
 From what I understand of the law, in manslaughter there is no immediate intent to kill.
 That’s murder.
 But manslaughter can involve crimes in which a perpetrator assaults someone when they should know or suspect that death is possible.
 How careless are they of what poet Mary Oliver calls another person’s “wild and precious life?”
 And there’s this: how much is society to blame for the carelessness and self-absorption that comes from societal racism and institutional blindness to childhood abuse?
 And what, therefore, should a perpetrator have to pay for his actions?